 Don’t make eating a Whole Food Plant Based diet a big deal and it won’t be.

 You know how when toddlers fall down you’re not supposed to freak out over it?
-This is because the first thing toddlers do when they fall down is look up at the adult to get a sense of the situation.
+That’s because the first thing toddlers do when they fall down is look up at the adult to get a sense of the situation.

 If you freak out, they will cry and freak out.
-But if you’re cool as breeze, they won’t think twice – they will get their tiny ass up and keep trucking like nothing happened.
+But if you’re cool as breeze, they won’t think twice – they’ll get their tiny ass up and keep trucking like nothing happened.

 It’s the same thing with eating a WFPB diet.